Evaluate & Communicate

 Highlight your accomplishments for administrators, parents, students, staff, and community members to help build momentum and support for your wellness policy and other health-promoting practices.

 In addition to reporting on your school's wellness progress in monthly newsletters and through social media, ensure your district is sharing information via district-wide communications, such as the district website.
-This can include a summary of the district’s (or school's) events or activities related to wellness policy implementation, and wellness policy progress reports.
+This can include a summary of the district’s (or school's) events or activities related to wellness policy implementation, and wellness policy progress reports (check out our Local Wellness Policy Public Update Guide).

 Be sure the district annually publicizes the name and contact information of the district or school officials involved in the wellness committee, as well as information on how the public can get involved.